 The main goal here is to get into the Zone, which is defined as a real physiological state in the bad that can be measured in clinical tests.
 When a person is in the Zone, he/she has optimized the ability to control diet-induced inflammation.
 In order to get the body into the Zone, you have to meet these clinical markers:

 - TG/HDL ratio from your diet (level of insulin resistance in the liver): 1

 - AA/EPA ratio from diet and fish oil (level of diet-induced inflammation): 1.5-3

 - HbA1c from diet and polyphenols (level of advanced glycosylated endproducts tied to blood glucose): 5%

 How Does The Diet Work?

 Generally, the Zone Diet doesn’t include a list of foods that you should or shouldn’t eat.
+When using the zone diet plan, the user is not restricted to a certain diet every day.
 Instead, it requires balancing your plate for every meal or snack with the following nutrients: